 What Is Ecommerce Website Development?

-E-commerce website development is the process of building the frontend and backend for ecommerce sites.
+E-commerce website development is the process of building the frontend and backend of an online store.
 It includes designing and developing appealing user interfaces, managing product catalogs, integrating secure payment gateways, and implementing must-have features that improve customers’ shopping experience.
-The chief objective of ecommerce website development is to create a user-friendly and safe online platform to expand business and increase sales.
+The chief objective of eCommerce website development is to create a user-friendly and safe online platform to expand business and increase sales.

 Also Read: How Does eCommerce Work?
 Explained In Layman Terms